quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Materials-Science-and-Engineering-An-Introduction/msei_part06_CRYSTALLOGRAPHI.md

 :p How does the Miller–Bravais system reduce redundancy?
 ??x
 The Miller–Bravais system uses four indices (h, k, l, i) to describe hexagonal crystal planes.
-The index 'i' is determined by the sum of h and k: \( i = -(h + k) \).
+The index 'i' is determined by the sum of h and k: $i = -(h + k)$.
 This reduces redundancy as it ensures that equivalent planes have identical sets of indices.
 ```java
 // Example pseudocode for calculating redundant index in Miller–Bravais system
 public class HexagonalPlane {